shikhar96/Python-for-finance/README.md

 # Python for finance

-Some Jupyter notebooks that use Python to analyze finance data.
+Some Jupyter notebooks that analyze finance data.